Airbus chases aircraft lessors as order race tightens

 Both Airbus and Boeing typically turn to leasing companies to stay afloat when economic concerns deter airlines, but the financiers who now control about half the world fleet pick their moment carefully in order to capture the steepest discounts.

-Reporting by Tim Hepher; Editing by Keith Weir
+Reporting by Tim Hepher; Editing by Keith Weir and Mark Potter